-Your Alde heating system can be supplied with an option of a Truma Telemetric Link which can operate the Heating system via a mobile phone link.
-When this option is taken, the operational instructions and the sim card for the Link will be provided within the document wallet supplied with your caravan.
+Your Alde heating system is supplied with the Truma Telemetric Link which can operate the Heating system via a mobile phone link.
+The operational instructions and the sim card for the Link will be provided within the document wallet supplied with your caravan.
 Please read these instructions before operating the Link.